Urmia University of Medical Sciences

 Urmia University of Medical Sciences, is a medical school in Urmia, West Azarbaijan, Iran.

 Urmia University of Medical College Established on 1980 as part of Medical School of Urmia University.
 In 1985 under supervision of Iranian Ministry of Health the school detached from Urmia University and a new university established with the name of Urmia University of Medical Science.

-The university has six schools (medicine, pharmacy, paramedical, health, nursing, and dental) and administers all public hospitals in and around the city of Urmia.
+The university has six schools (medicine, pharmacy, paramedical, health, nursing, and dental) and administers public hospitals in and around the city of Urmia.